MDIMACat/alx-higher_level_programming/0x04-python-more_data_structures/README.md

         Write a function that returns the number of keys in a dictionary.
     6. Print sorted dictionary
         Write a function that prints a dictionary by ordered keys.
+    7. Update dictionary
+        Write a function that replaces or adds key/value in a dictionary.